vre-hub/partner-communities/ET/containers/rucio-client/README.md

 The Rucio client configuration files inside the container are:

-- ET (and default) Rucio client configuration file: `/opt/rucio/etc/rucio.cfg`
+- ET Rucio client configuration file: `/opt/rucio/etc/rucio.cfg` (this is the default location of the Rucio client configuration file)

    This file is a copy of the `rucio.default.cfg.et` file in this repository, merged with any additional configuration parameters defined via environment variables prefixed with `RUCIO_CFG_` passed inside the container by means of the `--env (-e)` option of the `docker run` command.
 The environment variables must have the form `RUCIO_CFG_<section>_<parameter>`, where `<section>` and `<parameter>` are a client configuration section and parameter respectively.
 Here is an example that overrides the `request_retries` parameter of the `client` section with the value `2`: